awiegel/PaSyPy/README.md

 # PaSyPy <img align="right" width="25%" height="25%" src="Documentation/images/PaSyPy_logo.png" />
 A python-based tool using parameter synthesis to find safe and unsafe regions of the parameter space on nonlinear real arithmetic.

+For a detailed description of this project, read the [publication](https://ths.rwth-aachen.de/wp-content/uploads/sites/4/wiegel_bachelor.pdf).

 <br/>

 ## Table of contents